BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-05-26-britta-rude-event-studies-and-the-IW-estimator.md

 - The coefficients on the relative time periods (e.g. 1) are linear combinations of its own relative periods, but also of the other relative periods (e.g. of -1).

-- This results in a contamination of each relative time periods' coefficient through the other relative periods if treatment heterogeneity does not apply.
+- This results in a contamination of each relative time periods' coefficient through the other relative periods if there is treatment heterogeneity.

-- The practice of using treatment leads as parallel pretrends is problematic.
+- The practice of using treatment leads as parallel pretrends is problematic in this case.

-- The underlying weights behind the linear combinations have no policy-implications.
+- The underlying weights behind the linear combinations have no policy-implications and are difficult to interpret.

 - Using alternative weights, based on the cohort shares, results in estimators that are more robust to treatment effect heterogeneity.
-The new treatment effect is a weighted average of the underlying treatment effects.
+The new treatment effect is a weighted average of the underlying treatment effects called the IW estimator.